Aref-Akminasi/aws-developer-associate/ASG.md

   - When an EC2 instance fails the ALB Health Checks, its marked unhealthy and will be terminated while the ASG launches a new EC2 instance.
 - ASGs are free (you only pay for the underlying EC2 instances)

+## ASG - Lifecycle hooks

+- Amazon EC2 Auto Scaling offers the ability to add lifecycle hooks to your Auto Scaling groups.
+These hooks let you create solutions that are aware of events in the Auto Scaling instance lifecycle, and then perform a custom action on instances when the corresponding lifecycle event occurs.
+A lifecycle hook provides a specified amount of time (one hour by default) to wait for the action to complete (install updates, user data script) before the instance transitions to the next state.

 ## Auto Scaling Group Attributes

 - Launch Template that contains (AMI, EC2 User Data, EBS volumes, Security Groups, etc...)